telefonicaid/fiware-cosmos/doc/deployment_examples/sinfonier/feeding_sinfonier.md

   }
   EOF
   ```
-  This action only store a value in the attributes, isn't a change for notify to `Cygnus`.
+  This action only store a value in the attributes, isn't a change for notify to Cygnus.
 You will receive:
   ```
   {
       "contextResponses": [